 When trying to use some functionality, that relies on Unified Groups, you’re getting errors in the console, similar to this: “Unified Groups aren’t supported.”
 In truth, this most likely means, that Unified Groups (that’s the internal/technical name for Office 365 Groups) is not enabled for this particular user.
 That breaks a bunch of…Continue reading How to solve the “Unified Groups aren’t supported.” -error

 Office 365 Planner is a neat tool for task management.
-However, when you, for whatever use case, need to form urls that point you towards a single task (or a bucket, or a plan for that matter), you might run into trouble with how the url is formed.
+However, when you, for whatever use case, need to form URLs that point you towards a single task (or a bucket, or a plan for that matter), you might run into trouble with how the URL is formed.
 Custom domains…Continue reading How to form links to Planner tasks

 Okay – yet another weird issue, and a hacky workaround.
 I was developing an app that was calling a SharePoint site through Graph API, using jQuery $.ajax call (developed in TypeScript), and ran into surprising 401 errors.
-I did find a workaround, but am also working on an actual fix.…Continue reading Call to sites Graph API requires “owner” permissions for site collection regardless of app permissions
+I did find a workaround but am also working on an actual fix.…Continue reading Call to sites Graph API requires “owner” permissions for site collection regardless of app permissions

 Have you run into an AADSTS65001 error with your application, that tries to authenticate against Azure AD?
 I sure have – seems to happen at least every other time when I’m building something that uses AAD to authenticate against SharePoint.
 Fixing issues with Azure AD authentication for Enterprise applications can…Continue reading 4 ways to fix error AADSTS65001 (The user or administrator has not consented to use the application)